Top Digitisation Trends for 2019

 Gosford Micrographics and Scanning’s large format scanner, the IQ Quattro, is the most sophisticated in the market.
 With its CleanScan CIS modules and award-winning Nextimage software, this scanner provides quality output with crisp, sharp, accurate details.
 See specifications here.

 For companies which deal with physical storage of bulk files and information contained in boxes and folders, data transcription has been a growing trend.

 Data transcription involves taking a document and converting it to a digital format that can be searchable, editable and easily analysed, rather than just a copy of the physical file.

 Data Extraction provides customers with an index of documents for easier referencing.
-Gosford Micrographics can extract specific parts of the file defined by the customer.
+Gosford Micrographics and Scanning can extract specific parts of the file defined by the customer.

 Over the past few years there has been a significant growth in the demand for Microfilm as well as microfiche conversion – a highly technical process of converting roll film or microfiche to a digital format.

 Storing documents on microfiche or microfilm is an outdated method of data archiving, particularly as roll films consist of chemicals which can easily deteriorate in the absence of appropriate storage and protection from environmental factors.

 Digitising these films also removes the challenge of sourcing a special machine or reader and enables greater protection of files from unauthorised use or replication.